 While some people are dreaming of a white Christmas or even getting an early start to a flurry of holiday shopping, I’m living and breathing cookies in all shapes and forms.
 Shopping is pushed to the sidelines in anticipation of the glorious sweet treats begging to come to light.

 What better way to ease into holiday baking then with these adorable Lemon Ricotta Cookies!
 They’re extremely popular in Italian households especially around the holidays with each family having their own unique way of decorating these citrusy morsels.

-These ricotta cookies are extremely soft to the bite and have a very cake like texture which are sure to appeal to all you die hard cookie fans!
+These cookies are extremely soft to the bite.
+They also have a very cake like texture which are sure to appeal to all you die hard cookie fans!

-These Lemon Ricotta Cookies are inspired by Canadian Living Magazine’s ricotta cookies in their latest holiday issue.
-I made a few switch ups which will appeal to all lemon lovers.
+They’re inspired by Canadian Living Magazine’s ricotta cookie from their latest holiday issue.
+I’ve made a few switch ups which will definitely appeal to all lemon lovers.